ChrisWhealy/hieroglyphy/docs/README.md

 * `(` and `)` to call functions and avoid parsing errors.
 * `{` and `}` to get `NaN` and the infamous string `[object Object]`

-***FYI:***<br>
+> ***FYI:***<br>
-This 8-character alphabet is close to minimal in size.
+> This 8-character alphabet is close to minimal in size.
-A minimal alphabet needs only 6 characters because it drops the use of curly braces `{}`.
+> A minimal alphabet can acheive the same result by dropping the use of curly braces `{}`.
+>
+> However, as the alphabet size drops, so the encoding length grows!

 ## Methodology

-Using the initial set of 8 characters `+!{}[]()`, we form the simplest JavaScript objects to which we apply various combinations of type coercion, Boolean negation and string concatenation.
+Using the initial set of 8 characters `+!{}[]()`, we procede as follows:

+* Form the simplest JavaScript objects
+* To these objects, apply various combinations of type coercion, Boolean negation and string concatenation
-We then treat the returned values as strings and slice them up in order to retrieve the individual characters.
-Using these characters, we then construct new commands that give responses containing other letters &ndash; and so on until we have progressively built up the full range of numeric, alphabetic and graphic characters.
+* If they are not already character strings, coerce the returned values to strings
+* Slice up these strings to extract individual characters from which other commands can be constructed
+* Progressively build up a list of characters until every numeric, alphabetic and graphic character has been encoded

-Once we are able to encode the full range of characters, we are then in a position to "hieroglyphy" an input string.
+Once we have a full range of encodes characters, we are then in a position to "hieroglyphy" an input string.
 The resulting (***very*** long) output can either be turned back into the original JavaScript code by running it through `eval`, or simply executed directly.

 # Table of Contents